-Topics: argumentation; the syllogism; rules of syllogism; reduction of syllogisms to the first figure; compound syllogisms; abbreviated and expanded syllogisms; induction; argumentation materially considered
+Topics will include: the nature of argumentation, the syllogism, rules of syllogism, reduction of syllogisms to the first figure, compound syllogisms, abbreviated and expanded syllogisms, induction, argumentation materially considered

 6. What is Fallacious Reasoning?

 ESSAYS

 Careful consideration will be given to your ability to write in a coherent and sustained manner.
 Make sure each essay is clearly written, employs proper grammar, spelling, and punctuation, and provides support for any assertions made.
 Clarity, consistency, and persuasiveness are the criteria used in my evaluation of your essays.
 ON THE FIRST DAY OF CLASSES, A PRESENTATION WILL BE GIVEN ON HOW TO WRITE AN ESSAY.
 ESSAY TOPICS WILL BE GIVEN ON THE FIRST DAY OF CLASSES.